Lactose Intolerance (cont.)

 How are lactase deficiency and lactose intolerance diagnosed?

 Although there are several good ways to diagnose lactose intolerance, most people who consider themselves lactose intolerant have never been formally tested for intolerance.
-This is unfortunate because at least 20% of people who think they are lactose intolerant are not, and 20% of people who think they are not intolerant, in fact, are intolerant.
+Some people think they are lactose intolerant when they're not.

-Why should so many people believe that they are lactose intolerant when they are not?
+Why should people believe that they are lactose intolerant when they are not?
 This erroneous belief may be common for several reasons.
 People with unexplained (undiagnosed) gastrointestinal symptoms are looking for an explanation for their symptoms.
 Since lactose intolerance is a well-known condition, it provides these people with a ready (and welcome) explanation for their symptoms.
 Confirmation that lactose intolerance is present often is made subjectively and without careful correlation between ingestion of milk or milk products and symptoms.
-Extrapolating from data on the effect of placebo, it can be hypothesized that between 20 and 40 percent of people who think they feel better on stopping milk, in fact, are no better.
-Feeling better for them is analogous to a beneficial (positive) response to placebo.

 Formal testing for lactose intolerance is valuable.
 Not only can testing confirm lactose intolerance and prompt the institution of a reduced or lactose-free diet, but it also can exclude lactose intolerance and direct attention to diagnosing other conditions and diseases that are responsible for the symptoms.